mpavsic/instructsi/_pages/about.md

   - Faculty of Chemistry and Chemical Technology / *Fakulteta za kemijo in kemijsko tehnologijo* (UM FKKT)
 - [University of Nova Gorica / *Univerza v Novi Gorici* (**UNG**)](https://www.ung.si/), Nova Gorica

+Instruct.SI consortium is open to accept new members willing to actively participate in it's activities.

 # Management board

 The management board of the Instruct.SI consortium is composed of one main representative from each of the member institutions, plus one deputy member.